Manipulating and Measuring Model Interpretability: Experiment 1: Predicting Apartment Selling Prices

-We ran the experiment on Amazon Mechanical Turk using psiTurk~\citep{gureckis2016psiturk}, an open-source platform for designing online experiments and the experiment was IRB-approved.
-We recruited 1,250 participants, all located in the U.S., with Mechanical Turk approval ratings greater than $97\%$.\footnote{Multiple studies show that data from high reputation Mechanical Turk workers are comparable to data from commercial panels and university pools when assessing factors such as attentiveness, honesty, and effort~\citep{coppock2019generalizing,paolacci2014,casler2013,mason2012,buhrmester2011}.} The participants were randomly assigned to the five conditions (\abr{clear-2}, $n=248$; \abr{clear-8}, $n=247$; \abr{bb-2}, $n=247$; \abr{bb-8}, $n=256$; and \abr{no-model}, $n=252$) and each participant received a flat payment of \$2.50.
+We recruited 1,250 participants, all located in the U.S., with approval ratings greater than $97\%$.
+We randomly assigned participants to the experimental conditions (\abr{clear-2}, $N=248$; \abr{clear-8}, $N=247$; \abr{bb-2}, $N=247$; \abr{bb-8}, $N=256$; and \abr{no-model}, $N=252$).
+Each participant received a flat payment of \$2.50.
+The experiment was approved by our institutional review board.

-Participants were first shown detailed instructions, including, in the clear conditions, a simple English description of the corresponding two- or eight-feature linear regression model (Appendix~\ref{appndx:instructions_exp1}).
-To be sure they understood these instructions, participants were required to answer a multiple choice question on the number of features used by the model before proceeding with the experiment in two phases.
-The \emph{training phase} familiarized participants with both the housing domain and the model's predictions.
+Participants were first shown detailed instructions, including, in the conditions involving clear models, a simple English description of the corresponding two- or eight-feature model (see Appendix~\ref{appndx:instructions_exp1}).
+To ensure that participants understood these instructions, each participant was required to answer a multiple choice question about the number of features used by the model before proceeding with the experiment, which consisted of two phases.

+The \emph{training phase} familiarized participants with both the domain (i.e., real-estate valuation) and the model's predictions.
 Participants were shown ten apartments in a random order.
-In the four primary experimental conditions, participants were shown the model's prediction of each apartment's price, asked to make their own prediction, and then shown the apartment's actual price.
-In the baseline condition, participants were asked to predict the price of each apartment and then shown the actual price.
+In the four primary experimental conditions, participants were shown the model's prediction of each apartment's selling price, asked for their own prediction of the apartment's selling price, and then shown the apartment's actual selling price.
+In the baseline condition (i.e., no model), participants were asked to predict the selling price for each apartment and then shown its actual selling price.